-- 42. Cut lengths of laminate that will cover each wing.
+- 47. Cut lengths of laminate that will cover each wing.
 Make sure the pieces will completely overlap (by about 2" (5cm)) in the center of the wing.
-Fold the laminate over the wing with the rough side of the laminate towards the foam, making sure it covers the entire top and bottom, overlapping the center - 43.
+Fold the laminate over the wing with the rough side of the laminate towards the foam, making sure it covers the entire top and bottom, overlapping the center - 48.
+Laminate the bottom of the wing first. - 49.
 Iron the laminate down by working from the middle to the edges, using short strokes to keep wrinkles out as much as possible.

 Laminate directly over the Formica plates, and make sure to wrap around and seal the edges of the wing.
 Repeat on other side of the wing.